anitatobar/SocialAffectAndIDsInLexicalEntrainment/README.md

 # Lexical entrainment as an affiliative behaviour

 Series of online experiments looking at social affect and individual differences (IDs) in lexical entrainment.
-Pre-print, online materials, and analyses will be available asap!
-For now, there's a poster :)
+Online materials are available here.
+Pre-print will be available soon!